 You had better get going…you’ve got some sites to see and homework to do!

-Take a look at our Special Reports, Guides and Directories in which I've handpicked some of the Best Places to live in North Carolina and South Carolina.
+Take a look at our Guides in which I’ve handpicked some of the Best Places in North Carolina and South Carolina.
 These best places are good values, affordable and are poised for future economic growth.
-I'm sure you'll find your best place to live in the Carolinas.
+I’m sure you’ll find your best places to live in the Carolinas.

 Good Luck…See You in the Carolinas, Bob

-Look over our articles which will help you decide what's important to you.
-Also, check out our Special Reports, Guides and Directories.
-I've reviewed over 100 places which will allow you to see if they fit what it is you've decided is important to you and help you to find your best place to live in North Carolina or South Carolina.
+Look over our articles which will help you decide what’s important to you.
+Also, check out our Carolina Best Places Guides.
+I’ve reviewed over 100 places which will allow you to see if they fit what it is you’ve decided is important to you and help you to find your best place to live in North Carolina or South Carolina.